SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

-The    list    of    user     choices    is    described    in    this [document](FLSimulateVariantsDoc-2.1.pdf) (for  SuperNEMO Demonstrator simulation  setup version  2.1 for  Falaise 3.0.0).
+The    list    of    user     choices    is    described    in    this [document](FLSimulateVariantsDoc-2.1.pdf) (for  SuperNEMO Demonstrator simulation  setup version  2.1 and  Falaise 3.0.0).
 It describes  all available   simulation   variant   parameters   and   their   possible dependencies in this simulation context.